-* Acupuncture is effective in a wide range of painful conditions and is commonly used to treat musculoskeletal pain; eg back, shoulder, neck and leg pain.
+* Acupuncture is commonly used to treat musculoskeletal pain; eg back, shoulder, neck and leg pain.

-* It has been successfully used to treat headaches, migraines, trapped nerves, chronic muscle strains and various kinds of rheumatic and arthritic pain.
+* It is used to treat headaches, migraines, chronic muscle strains and various kinds of rheumatic and arthritic pain.

 Further information regarding Western Medical Acupuncture